calboo/TAW_Excitation_Mechanism/README.md

 | temp_profile | plots a colourful contour of the temperature profile across a vertical cross-section through the centre of the domain, used to produce the right panel of Figure S3 in the  supplementary material.|
 | video_b_rho | creates an mp4 video showing partial magnetic field lines plotted over a coloured contour of the density at a particular height throughout the simulation, used to produce supplemenary videos 4,5 and 6.|
 | video_v_rho | creates an mp4 video showing velocity streamlines plotted over a coloured contour of the density at a particular height throughout the simulation, used to produce supplemenary videos 1,2 and 3.|

-- density_ring.pro - plots a coloured contour of density variation around a ring of radius 2 Mm as it varies with time throughout the simulation, used to produce the third panel in Figure S6 in the supplementary material.
-- fields.pro - used to confirm the equivalence of the analytic magnetic coordinates and the magnetic field used in the simulation.
-Also plots fields lines over a coloured contour of magnetic potential, used to produce Figure S2 in the supplementary material.
-- rho_profile - plots a colourful contour of the density profile across a vertical cross-section through the centre of the domain, used to produce the left panel of Figure S3 in the  supplementary material.
-- stream_b_mag.pro - plots partial magnetic field lines over a coloured contour of the total magnetic field strength at a particular height and time, used to produce Figure 1C in the main body and Figure S5 in the supplementary material.
-- stream_b_rho.pro - plots partial magnetic field lines over a coloured contour of the density at a particular height and time, used to produce Figure S4 in the supplementary material.
-- stream_diff.pro - plots velocity streamlines over a coloured contour of density contrast, relative to the initial density, at a particular height and time, used to produce Figure 4 in the main body and the first two panels in Figure S6 in the supplementary material.
-- stream_v_mag.pro - plots velocity streamlines over a coloured contour of the total magnetic field strength at a particular height and time, used to produce Figure S5 in the supplementary material.
-- stream_v_rho.pro - plots velocity streamlines over a coloured contour of the density at a particular height and time, used to produce Figure S4 in the supplementary material.
-- temp_profile - plots a colourful contour of the temperature profile across a vertical cross-section through the centre of the domain, used to produce the right panel of Figure S3 in the  supplementary material.
-- video_b_rho - creates an mp4 video showing partial magnetic field lines plotted over a coloured contour of the density at a particular height throughout the simulation, used to produce supplemenary videos 4,5 and 6.
-- video_v_rho - creates an mp4 video showing velocity streamlines plotted over a coloured contour of the density at a particular height throughout the simulation, used to produce supplemenary videos 1,2 and 3.

 The scripts are all written in IDL and require the Start.pro script distributed with Lare3d in order to run, in addition to the SDF and IDL directories distributed with Lare3d that allow the Lare3d output files to be read within IDL.
 The user must initiate idl with the command idl Start.pro and can then proceed to run the chosen visualisation script.